Culture of Wales

-The culture of Wales (Welsh: Diwylliant Cymru) is distinct, with its own language, customs, politics, festivals, music and Art.
+The culture of Wales encompasses the Welsh language, customs, festivals, music, art, cuisine, mythology, history, and politics.
 Wales is primarily represented by the symbol of the red Welsh Dragon, but other national emblems include the leek and the daffodil.

-Although sharing many customs with the other nations of the United Kingdom, Wales has its own distinct traditions and culture, and from the late 19th century onwards, Wales acquired its popular image as the "land of song", in part due to the eisteddfod tradition.
+Although sharing many customs with the other nations of the United Kingdom, Wales has its own distinct traditions and culture, and from the late 19th century onwards, Wales acquired its popular image as the "land of song", in part due to the Eisteddfod tradition.

 Development of Welsh culture

 Historical influences

 Wales has been identified as having been inhabited by humans for some 230,000 years, as evidenced by the discovery of a Neanderthal at the Bontnewydd Palaeolithic site in north Wales.
-After the Roman era of occupation, a number of small kingdoms arose in what is now Wales.
-These early kingdoms were also influenced by Ireland; but details prior to the 8th century AD are unclear.
+After the Roman era of occupation, a number of small kingdoms arose in what is now Wales; however, details prior to the 8th century AD are unclear.
 Kingdoms during that era included Gwynedd, Powys and Deheubarth.

 While Rhodri the Great in the 9th century was the first ruler to dominate a large portion of Wales, it was not until 1055 that Gruffydd ap Llywelyn united the individual Welsh kingdoms and began to annex parts of England.
 Gruffydd was killed, possibly in crossfire by his own men, on 5 August 1063 while Harold Godwinson sought to engage him in battle.
 This was just over three years before the Norman invasion of England, which led to a drastic change of fortune for Wales.
 By 1070, the Normans had already seen successes in their invasion of Wales, with Gwent fallen and Deheubarth plundered.
 The invasion was seemingly complete by 1093.
+However, the Welsh kingdoms were re-established and most of the land retaken from the Normans over the following decades.

-However, the Welsh rebelled against their new overlords the following year, and the Welsh kingdoms were re-established and most of the land retaken from the Normans over the following decades.
 While Gwynedd grew in strength, Powys was broken up after the death of Llywelyn ap Madog in the 1160s and was never reunited.
 Llywelyn the Great rose in Gwynedd and had reunited the majority of Wales by his death in 1240.
 After his death, King Henry III of England intervened to prevent Dafydd ap Llywelyn from inheriting his father's lands outside Gwynedd, leading to war.
 The claims of his successor, Llywelyn ap Gruffudd, conflicted with those of King Edward I of England; this resulted in the conquest of Wales by English forces.